promptcloud-bot/bubus/README.md

 # `bubus`: 📢 Pydantic-based event bus for async Python

-Bubus is an advanced Pydantic-powered event bus with async support, designed for building reactive, event-driven applications with Python.
+Bubus is a fully-featured, Pydantic-powered event bus library for async Python.

+It's designed for building reactive, event-driven applications with Python.
 It provides a powerful yet simple API for implementing publish-subscribe patterns with type safety, async handlers, and advanced features like event forwarding between buses.

 ## 🔢 Quickstart